Suhel-Kap/cryptunes/README.md

  **Orbis SDK**
  <br />
  <br />
  The Cryptunes platform uses the orbis SDK, built on the Ceramic network, to power its decentralized social platform.
 Orbis provides us user profiles, posts, and a     Decentralized discord experience for each Collection.
 All of this information is stored on the Ceramic network to ensure a decentralized and secure environment.
-Orbis plays a key role in enabling Cryptunes to function as a decentralized social platform and provide a range of features for users to connect and engage with NFT communities.
+Orbis plays a key role in enabling Cryptunes to function as a decentralized social platform and provide a range of features for users to connect and engage with the Cryptuned NFT communities.
         <br />
          **https://github.com/Suhel-Kap/cryptunes/blob/main/pages/api/getSpaces.ts**
          <br/>